KunalBharadwaj/Sarathi/Backend/README.md

 # Sarathi Backend API Documentation

-This document provides information about the API endpoints available in the Uber Backend application.
+This document provides information about the API endpoints available in the Sarathi Backend application.

 ## User Endpoints